sthagen/cpp-magic_enum-example/README.md

 ## Development Cycle

-The subsections use `ninja` as build system and the build type `Release` but other build systems should equally work.
+The examples use `ninja` as build system and the build type `Release` but other build systems should equally work.

 ### Build